uplb-eliens/eliens-icpc-notebook/README.md

 ```

 ## Adding Code
-The codes are placed `cpp` and `python3`.
+The codes are placed `cpp` and `python3` folders.
 There is a `contents.txt` on each folder which has the following format :
 ```
 [Section name]
 subfolder/file.cpp  Description of the file      # Optional end-of-line comment